atg93/TaCarla-Dataset/README.md

 Prerequisites
 Before using this repository, ensure that the following dependencies are installed:

 CARLA: A high-fidelity simulator for autonomous driving research.
+To download Carla 9.15 please check: https://github.com/carla-simulator/carla/releases

 Python 3.x: Python programming language (preferably Python 3.7 or later).

-Required Python libraries:
+Required Python libraries in requirements.txt

-numpy

-pandas

-opencv-python

-matplotlib

-carla

 You can install the required Python libraries by running: